tifandotme/kOS-scripts/README.md

 # kOS-scripts
-Library of scripts made for kOS made personally for me.
+Library of scripts made for [kOS](https://github.com/KSP-KOS/KOS) (Kerbal Operating System).

+Each script is separated in a folder according to their functionality